Basenji History/Origin

 Basenjis need a well-rounded diet tailored to their age, size, and activity level.
 Opt for high-quality dog food with real meat as the main ingredient, along with essential nutrients.
 Avoid foods with artificial additives and fillers.

-You can supplement their diet with fresh fruits and vegetables as healthy treats.
+You can supplement their diet with fresh fruits like orange and vegetables like carrot as healthy treats.
+Additionally, peanuts can be given in moderation as a nutritious snack.
 Ensure they have access to clean, fresh water at all times.

 Monitor their weight and adjust food intake as needed to prevent obesity.
 Regular vet check-ups can guide their dietary needs.